DavidAnson/markdownlint/doc/Rules.md

 Rationale: Aside from aesthetic reasons, some parsers, including kramdown, will not parse fenced code blocks that don't have blank lines before and after them.

+Set the `list_items` parameter to `false` to disable this rule for list items.
+Disabling this behavior for lists can be useful if it is necessary to create a [tight](https://spec.commonmark.org/0.29/#tight) list containing a code fence.

 <a name="md032"></a>